BernieTv/Slack-Clone/README.md

-# Build a Real-Time Slack Clone With Nextjs, React, Tailwind, Auth.js
+# Build a Real-Time Slack Clone With Nextjs, React, Tailwind and Convex

 ## Getting Started